subugwriter/hacker-news/README.md

 =======================================
 1. open the project with android studio

-2. open the "Gradle projects" panel from the "Gradle" lable at the right side, browse to HaskNews-Tasks-other-jacocoTestReport-double click to run it
+2. open the "Gradle projects" panel from the "Gradle" lable at the right side, browse to HackerNews-Tasks-other-jacocoTestReport-double click to run it